Equivariant toric geometry and Euler-Maclaurin formulae: Introduction

-In \cite{MS1, MS2}, the second and third author computed the {\it motivic Chern class} $mC_y$ and, resp., homology {\it Hirzebruch classes} $T_{y*}$, $\widehat{T}_{y*}$ \cite{BSY} of (possibly singular) toric varieties.
+In \cite{MS1, MS2}, the second and third author computed the $mC_y$ and, resp., homology $T_{y*}$, $\widehat{T}_{y*}$ \cite{BSY} of (possibly singular) toric varieties.
 As important special cases, they obtained new (or recovered well-known) formulae for the Baum-Fulton-MacPherson Todd classes $\td_*(X)=T_{0*}(X)=\widehat{T}_{0*}(X)$ (or MacPherson-Chern classes $c_*(X)=\widehat{T}_{-1*}(X)$) of a toric variety $X$, as well as for the Thom-Milnor L-classes $L_*(X)=\widehat{T}_{1*}(X)$ of a simplicial projective toric variety $X$.
 For instance, by taking advantage of the torus-orbit decomposition and the motivic properties of the homology Hirzebruch classes, one can express the latter in terms of the (dual) Baum-Fulton-MacPherson Todd classes of closures of orbits.
 (The same method also applies to torus-invariant subspaces of a given toric variety.)
-As a consequence, one gets {\it generalized Pick-type formulae}, namely, generalizing Danilov's observation one shows that the weighted lattice point counting, where each point in a face $E$ of the polytope $P$ carries the weight $(1+y)^{\dim(E)}$, is equivalent to the computation of the Hirzebruch class $T_{y*}(X_P)$ of the associated toric variety (see Theorem \ref{wco} and Remark \ref{wcor} for a precise statement).
-In the case of simplicial toric varieties (e.g., coming from a simple lattice polytope), these characteristic classes were computed in \cite{MS1, MS2} by using the Lefschetz-Riemann-Roch theorem of Edidin-Graham \cite{EG} in the context of the geometric quotient description of such varieties \cite{Cox}; see Subsection \ref{necl} for an overview of such formulae.
+As a consequence, one gets , namely, generalizing Danilov's observation one shows that the weighted lattice point counting, where each point in a face $E$ of the polytope $P$ carries the weight $(1+y)^{\dim(E)}$, amounts to the computation of the Hirzebruch class $T_{y*}(X_P)$ of the associated toric variety (see Theorem \ref{wco} and Remark \ref{wcor} for a precise statement).
+In the case of simplicial toric varieties (e.g., associated to a simple lattice polytope), these characteristic classes were computed in \cite{MS1, MS2} by using the Lefschetz-Riemann-Roch theorem of Edidin-Graham \cite{EG} in the context of the geometric quotient description of such varieties \cite{Cox}; see Subsection \ref{necl} for an overview of such formulae.